Lake Park, Florida

+Lake Park is a town in Palm Beach County, Florida, United States.
+Lake Park is part of the Miami metropolitan area of South Florida.
+The population was 9,047 at the 2020 US census.

 Geography

 Lake Park is located at 26°48′1″N 80°3′51″W (26.800389, –80.064237).

 According to the United States Census Bureau, the town has a total area of 2.3 sqmi, of which 2.2 sqmi is land and 0.2 sqmi (7.66%) is water.

 History

-Kelsey City, now known as Lake Park, was the first zoned municipality in the State of Florida.
-It was designed and planned by Dr. John Nolan of Boston, Massachusetts, and the Olmsted Brothers, the landscaping firm of Frederick Law Olmsted's sons, Frederick Jr and John Charles.
+In 1923, it was officially incorporated as The Town of Kelsey City.
+It was originally named after Boston entrepreneur Harry Seymour Kelsey, after he purchased 30000 acre north of West Palm Beach.
+The town was renamed The Town of Lake Park in 1939, and it was the first zoned municipality in the State of Florida.
+It was designed and planned by Dr. John Nolan of Boston, Massachusetts, and the Olmsted Brothers, the landscaping firm of Frederick Law Olmsted's sons, Frederick Jr. and John Charles.

 Since then, the boundaries of Lake Park have expanded to 2.35 sqmi of residential, business, industrial and mixed-use land.
 The Lake Park Town Hall, constructed in 1927 and listed on the National Register of Historic Places, survived the 1928 Okeechobee hurricane and served as a shelter for town residents during the storm.